xolodniy/backoffice_app/README.md

 1. schedule: "00 00 07 * * *"    — cron prefence for adding tasks
 2. channel: "#back-office-app"     - slack channel id for sending reports by cron

+####Channels

+Channels can be as slack userid, #channel, @username and as variable.

+    "toAssignees" - variable to send report to assignees of report

 #### Cron manager settings

     Field name   | Mandatory? | Allowed values  | Allowed special characters